 Shaping North Ayrshire – a new approach to local budgets

-In the Council’s latest approach to Participatory Budgeting, residents will be asked for their thoughts on how some Streetscene environmental budgets would be best spent.
+In the Council’s latest approach to Participatory Budgeting, residents will be asked for their thoughts on how some Streetscene ground maintenance budgets would be best spent.

-And the proposals – known as ‘Shaping North Ayrshire’ - are being rolled out in a pilot project that is taking place in the Three Towns.
+And the proposals – known as ‘Shaping North Ayrshire’ - are being rolled out across the region after a successful pilot project in the Three Towns.

-At consultations events, communities will be asked how part of the Grounds Maintenance budget should be allocated across the area.
+Consultations events will take place in each of the other five localities where communities will be asked how part of the Grounds Maintenance budget should be allocated across their area.

 At the sessions, residents will learn about the relevant budget and what it covers.
 They will weigh up all the options, analyse various scenarios and discuss with Council officials how they think the money should be spend.